MineTrax/minetrax.github.io/docs/plugin/installing-plugin.md

 :::warning
 Make sure to keep your api key and secret private and not share those with anyone.
 It's are not public information.
 :::

+Enter all the details in `config.yml` file and restart your server.